 Geography These materials help the child learn about the facts of the material world.
 Working with the sensorial, language and cultural materials related to geography is an important part of the work of a Montessori Primary classroom.
 The very young children are introduced early to a sandpaper globe where they can have a visual and tactile experience of the Earth.
 Other sensorial materials and puzzle maps are used by the children to explore the continents of our world, the countries of each continent, and the states of our own country.
 They also create key land and water forms such as lake, island, and peninsula.
 Geography vocabulary is given both orally and with prepared nomenclature cards that are used by the children as an integrated part of their language work.

 History and World Cultures History begins with the story of creation and the connectedness of all things.
 Learners are introduced to the basic concepts of time including, seasons, months and the tools we use to track time like clocks and calendars.
 The children are also introduced to the diversity of international cultures by means of stories, songs, celebrations, pictures, art and artifacts.
 We invite and welcome all our families to share their own cultural traditions and stories with us if they would like to do so.

-Students experience art, gardening, music, languages, yoga, dance and other physical movement as in integrated part of the whole program.
+Students experience art, gardening, cooking, music, languages, yoga, dance and other physical movement as in integrated part of the whole program.
 Regular singing, movement, and use of musical instruments is offered to all children individually and in groups.